skrey/yellow-extensions/features/edit/README.md

 `EditNewFile` = content file for new page
 `EditEndOfLine` = line endings, e.g. `auto`, `lf`, `crlf`
 `EditUserPasswordMinLength` = minimum length of passwords
-`EditUserHome` = default home page for new user account
+`EditUserHome` = default home page location for new user account
 `EditUserAccess` = default user access rights for new user account
 `EditLoginRestriction` = enable login restriction, 1 or 0
 `EditLoginSessionTimeout` = validity of login in seconds